WORKING AT PUTNAM CAMP

 Putnam Camp is a small, not-for-profit, rustic family camp in the High Peaks region of the Adirondacks.
 Its capacity is 40 guests.
 Since 1877, families and individuals have vacationed at the Camp, their chief activity being hiking, though guests also enjoy a variety of other outdoor activities.
 The Camp provides rooms or small cabins and three meals a day for guests.
 Our staff totals ten, including the managers.
 All staff members have one full day off per week.
 All positions offer salary, room, board, the use of laundry equipment, and a unique summer experience.
 The Camp has a friendly, close-knit atmosphere, and staff members are encouraged to participate in its social life.
 The work schedule allows ample free time during the day for hiking, exploring, and enjoying the area.
 Smoking is not permitted anywhere on Putnam Camp property.

-Tasks are rotated among four people and include serving dinner, preparing cabins for guests (cleaning cabins and bathrooms, making beds), assisting in breakfast and hikers' lunch preparation and set-up, cleaning up after meals, and cleaning public areas (porches and bathrooms).
-The chorepeople (in rotation) may be asked to spend an hour each day helping in the kitchen -- chopping, stirring, washing vegetables, and the like.
+Tasks are rotated among four people and include serving dinner, preparing cabins for guests (cleaning cabins and bathrooms, making beds), assisting in breakfast, cleaning up after meals, and cleaning public areas (the Stoop, porches and bathrooms).
+The Chorepeople (in rotation) will be asked to spend an hour each day helping in the kitchen -- chopping, stirring, washing vegetables, and assisting the Cooks.
+Choreps will also assist in the Laundry Room on a rotating basis.
 During slow times, everyone helps with such tasks as doing errands, weeding the gardens, and light maintenance, and the entire staff works as a team to get the work done during the busiest times.
 Applicants must be at least 16 years of age.

 The Maintenance Assistant works on various projects throughout the summer in the upkeep of the historic property of Putnam Camp.
 The Maintenance Assistant’s duties include routine tasks -- carpentry, gardening, lawn mowing, cutting/chopping firewood, and painting or staining.
 Applicants must have a driver’s license, as the maintenance helper frequently drives the Camp pick-up truck.
 It is desirable for applicants to have some skills with hand tools and previous experience working with others to complete a common goal.
 The job has a fairly predictable schedule -- 8:30 to 4:30 -- with occasional evening responsibilities.
 The Maintenance Assistant works closely with one of the Managers to plan and complete projects at camp.
 Applicants must be at least 18 years of age.